FlameGame¶

 The first can be used if you just want to remove one component, and the second can be used when you

 want to remove a list of components.
-These methods exist on all Component
+These methods exist on all Components, including the World.

 Game Loop¶